 The shortcomings of pain descriptions are especially pronounced for children, as well as patients who have low literacy or don’t speak the same language as their doctors.
 While translation might seem like an obvious way to bridge a language gap, research suggests pain words are somewhat culture-dependent.
 One 2016 study on musculoskeletal pain found that Nepalese patients had no comparable word for “achy,” a staple pain descriptor in the U.S.

 Ultimately, though, doctors may not even take patients’ descriptions into consideration.
-“The sense I get from speaking to dozens of physicians, nurses and physician assistants,” Jonassaint said, “is that providers don’t care about how your pain feels.
+“The sense I get from speaking to dozens of physicians, nurses and physician assistants,” Jonassaint says, “is that providers don’t care about how your pain feels.
 They just want to know whether you need some type of pain relief or if there is a more significant underlying issue that needs to be addressed.
 Telling your doctor the pain is aching versus burning typically doesn’t help because those descriptors have not been closely linked to any medical outcomes.
 So for providers, it’s often ‘who cares.”’

 There are newer pain assessment tools available, including a number of apps, like Catch My Pain.
 But most of them are still rooted in the same methods as their pen-and-paper forebears — scales and pain words, with a touch-screen upgrade.

-“With most of these apps,” Williams said, “either they look like the old paper-and-pencil things, and they’ve just been transferred to a screen, developed by clinicians with too little technical help, or they’re very whizzy and user-friendly but they run short of clinical utility and meaning.”
+“With most of these apps,” Williams says, “either they look like the old paper-and-pencil things, and they’ve just been transferred to a screen, developed by clinicians with too little technical help, or they’re very whizzy and user-friendly but they run short of clinical utility and meaning.”

 Jonassaint doesn’t see the point of repackaging old concepts.
 That’s why he, along with a team of doctors, programmers and scientists from the University of Pittsburgh, Carnegie Mellon University and Duke University, developed Painimation, an app that translates pain into abstract animations.

 Jonassaint’s pain communication work is an offshoot of his primary clinical focus, sickle cell disease, a genetic condition with chronic pain as a hallmark symptom.
-Sickle cell patients, Jonassaint said, exemplify the impact of healthcare disparities.
+Sickle cell patients, Jonassaint says, exemplify the impact of healthcare disparities.
 He noticed that while pain assessments could be frustrating and unproductive for anyone with sickle cell disease, the process disproportionately affected patients from underserved communities.
 So Jonassaint and his team set out to create an assessment tool that any patient could use, regardless of their age, native language, literacy level or comfort complaining to doctors.

 They introduced a trial version of Painimation in June, after testing the app in a study of 170 patients at the University of Pittsburgh Medical Center pain clinic.
 The study results were published in August in the Journal of Medical Internet Research.